MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ### Improved update restart detection and notifications

-The user interface will be updated on HoloLens to enable targeted notifications for imminent restarts and automatic restarts.
-These can be controlled with existing policies that are available now on HoloLens.
-IT admins will have a more granular surface with which they can control restarts for HoloLens 2 while notifying users that a restart is scheduled to occur (including outside the maintenance window while respecting active hours).
+Between active hours and install time policies, it is possible to avoid rebooting HoloLens devices when they are in use.
+However, it would also delay the adoption of updates if reboots don’t occur to complete the installation of a required update.
+We’ve now added policies to allow IT to enforce deadlines and required reboots and ensure that the installation of an update is completed in a timely manner.
+Users can be notified prior the reboot being initiated and they can delay the reboot in accordance with IT policy.

-The following policies were be added:
+The following update policies were be added:

 - [Update/AutoRestartNotificationSchedule](/windows/client-management/mdm/policy-csp-update#update-autorestartnotificationschedule)
 - [Update/AutoRestartRequiredNotificationDismissal](/windows/client-management/mdm/policy-csp-update#update-autorestartrequirednotificationdismissal)